screamEagles/screamEagles/README.md

 - 💬 Ask me about anything! (except about Voldemort's nose)

-- 📫 Feel free to talk to me at umairshakeelkhan@gmail.com
+- 📫 Feel free to talk!

-- ⚡ Fun fact: Pineapples does not belong on pizza.
+- ⚡ Fun fact: Pineapples do not belong on pizza.

 <br />